carterworks/site/src/content/blog/2025-08-04-CARTER_RULES.md.md

   * aka spend your time on the things you have the power to change.
 * Focus on what is done, either well or poorly, rather than what is not done.
 * Put on your own oxygen mask first.
+* You can't be everything to everyone.
+Instead, be more to few.